ashish-chopra/slatejs/README.md

     >$ git clone https://github.com/ashish-chopra/slatejs.git

-Then browse to `slatejs` doler in command line and then type
+Then browse to `slatejs` folder in command line and then type

     >$ npm install -g grunt-cli
     >$ npm install